pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 (commonly called AppSSO) services and explains the when and why for selecting a specific level over another.

 VMware recommends using `ClassClaim` to consume an Application Single Sign-On service.
-However there might be situations where the lower level `WorkloadRegistration` or `ClientRegistration` are a better fit.
+However, there might be situations where the lower level `WorkloadRegistration` or `ClientRegistration` are a better fit.

 At its core, the process of consuming Application Single Sign-On involves obtaining